NancyZhang26/silly_blog/posts/dearinternep3.md

 Some other guy who seems to be living on coffee with dozy eyes helped me with some git auth stuff.
 Before I left, I said, “Have a good day!”
 He said with some really weak tone: ***<u>“Okay, Nancy.”***</u>

 It’s not some normal “ok bet”.
-It is “okay, Nancy” with loads of “um not sure about that”.
+It is “okay, Nancy” with loads of “um not sure about that.”
 What has life done to you bro??

 Shared a ride w someone from ***<u>Amazon Robotics.***</u> I just felt intimidated.
 I’m sometimes nervous around hella smart guys.